mmsxy/0330/README.md

 ## Features

-- Configure your startup with various parameters:
+- **Business Configuration**: Set up your startup parameters
-  - Market size
+  - Market size selection
-  - Funding status
+  - Funding status selection
-  - Team size
+  - Team size selection
-  - Pricing strategy
+  - Pricing strategy selection
-  - Industry difficulty
+  - Industry difficulty adjustment
   - Black swan event probability
-- Get instant feedback on your configuration
-- Receive tailored recommendations based on your choices
+- **AI Assistant**: Get help understanding any business concept
+- **Simulation Modules**:
+  - KPI Setting Simulation
+  - Risk Management Challenges
+- Intuitive navigation with back buttons
+- Responsive design for all devices

 ## How to Use

 1. Clone this repository or download the files
 2. Open `index.html` in your web browser
-3. Follow the on-screen instructions to configure your startup
-4. View your simulation results and recommendations
+3. Configure your business parameters
+4. Use the AI assistant if you need help with any terms
+5. Choose a simulation module to test your decision-making
+6. Navigate freely between screens using the back buttons

 ## Publishing to GitHub Pages